Dustyroom/flat-kit-doc/index.md

 * One task could be done in different ways.
 It is a multi-purpose set of shaders;
 * Some outstanding graphical results can be achieved in minutes (given that you have your models ready, there are lots in FlatKit);
 * There is always an element of you-didn’t-think-it-can-be-done-this-way surprise thanks to FlatKit deep yet streamlined interface.
 For example, let’s take fog.
 Fog is usually a big part of any 3D environment, isn’t it?
 There are lots of methods to implement fog into the scene, often complex and complicated.
 With Flat Kit, we decided to make it as convenient as possible for the user end.
-So, the fog can be done in two ways: using **Fog Image Effect** post-effect / camera component or/and using **LightPlane** shader.
+So, the fog can be done in two ways: using **Fog Image Effect** post-effect/camera component/renderer feature or/and using **LightPlane** shader (see _Wanderer_ demo scene).
+One more way would be to use **Water** shader.
+Although the latter is not necessarily an obvious choice, it still is capable of doing this.

 We are going to explain how these work and what they are down in the manual.
 Both ways suit different needs, but they really do compliment each other.

 Another example of the multi-purpose nature of our shaders is cel shading itself.
-Now, it’s going to take a whole chapter of this manual to elaborate on cel shading.
+Now, it would take a whole chapter of this manual to elaborate on cel shading.
 For now it’s only worth mentioning that the same or similar results can be made using different parameters of the shader’s interface.
 It’s important, because apart from the expected ‘Cel Shade parameter’, Flat Kit also has a bunch of additional settings to explore.
 Each additional parameter of the shader adds an extra dimension of possibilities.
-It’s like having purple color paint, then you have red, and blue, and yellow.
-Purple is cool by itself and you already have it, but you can make it up by mixing blue and red.
-Or you can spare blue to match with yellow — to get green.
-In any case you get your purple, and also, simultaneously — other combinations, often surprising and inspiring.
-We’ll talk about the importance of such potential later in the manual.
+All the tools designed for cel shading can do bread and butter stuff, as well as add lots of juice.
+But what's important is that when these cel shading tools are combined, they are much more than the sum of the components — they synergize.
+We’ll talk about the importance of such a potential later in the manual.

 One of the big advantages of using these shaders is the fact that you don’t have to guess how the colors will look on your scene.
 If you want precision and accuracy — you have it.
-Moreover, if you want something unpredictable and you are trying to make your scene look different to spark your inspiration and imagination, but not sure how, you can do this too!
+Moreover, if you want something unpredictable and you are trying to make your scene look different to spark your inspiration and imagination, but not sure how, you can do this, too!
+Sometimes you'll find youself saving lots of temporary 'cool stuff' in 'later' folder while working on something specific, because pleasant surprises will keep popping.
 Remember, this is a set of shaders selected to complement each other.

 ![Flat Kit structural view chart](FlatKit_Manual_Images/FlatKit-Structure-Chart.png)
 > Flat Kit structural view chart.